Tips to help you take good care of your child's teeth

 The toothbrush section of a supermarket or a pharmacy is a confusing place.
 There are so many different types of toothbrushes available, how do you choose the right one?

-For children, choose a toothbrush with a smaller head and soft bristles.
+For children, choose a toothbrush with a smaller head and soft, tightly-packed bristles.
 The mouths of children are not as large as those of adults; a smaller-head brush will be able to reach into the back sections better.
 Soft bristles are gentler on the gums.

-An electric toothbrush can be helpful for children with less manual dexterity, for example, children with special needs.
+Whether using an electric or manual toothbrushing, correct positioning of the bristles at the gumline is the most important factor.
+An electric toothbrush can be helpful for children with less manual dexterity, like for children with special needs.

-Fluoride in toothpaste protects your child’s teeth from tooth decay by strengthening it.
+Fluoride in toothpaste protects your child's teeth from tooth decay by strengthening it.
 Fluoridated toothpaste containing at least 1000ppm fluoride prevents tooth decay.
-However, children can get fluorosis on permanent teeth from swallowing too much fluoride toothpaste.
+However, children may get fluorosis on permanent teeth from swallowing too much fluoride toothpaste at a very young age.
 Fluorosis results in a change in colour or texture of the teeth.

 Flossing is an important step in dental health.
 It is the only thing that can effectively clean in-between the teeth.
-Start your child on this path early and let him develop it as a good lifelong habit.
+Start your child on this path early and let them develop it as a good lifelong habit.
 Young children do not have the dexterity to carry out flossing.
-You can help your child floss his teeth once every day.
-Watch a video on how to help your child floss his teeth here.
+You can help your child floss their teeth once every day.
+Watch a video on how to help your child floss their teeth here.

 Related: Paediatric Dentistry: Child’s First Encounter